rathrio/articles/irb_for_the_lazy.md

 1.9.3-p327 :006 > "Production::Order"
 ```

-This can not only be done with namespaces, but with any ruby object.
+This cannot only be done with namespaces, but with any ruby object.
 The current
 scope, `self`, will then be set to the given object:

 ```ruby